 |Coolest looking awning|

-The Batwing awning provides protection from all elements – sun, wind, rain, and snow, meaning you can enjoy the outdoors whatever the weather.
+Batwing provides protection from sun, wind, rain, and snow, so you can enjoy the outdoors whatever the weather.
 The awning itself is made from a lightweight ripstop material that is water and mould resistant, meaning it is durable and will provide shelter for many years to come.

 An earth magnet locking system ensures the awning is stable in all weathers, and pegs and guy ropes are provided for windier days.